danpolitis/Atelier/README.md

  Project Catwalk comprises a complete redesign of the retail portal designed to address this concern and modernize the site.

  # Team Members
- -Daniel Politis
+ - Daniel Politis
- -Jeff Liu
+ - Jeff Liu
- -Yingchen Bai
+ - Yingchen Bai
- -Andrew Hang
+ - Andrew Hang

  # Front-End-Dependencies